VCTLabs/vct-enclustra-bsp-platform/README.rst

 Contains two meta-layers:

 * meta-enclustra-module - BSP layer for enclustra
-* meta-enclustra-refdes - reference design using enclustra BSP
+* meta-enclustra-refdes - reference designs using enclustra BSP

-The top-level readme is not boiler-plate, but contains changelog and integration bits, some of which is shown below:
+The top-level readme is not boiler-plate, but contains changelog and integration bits, some of which are shown below:

 * Yocto branch: mickledore
 * U-Boot: 2023.01